Hurtak/github-toggle-opened-files-bookmarklet/README.md

-# Toggle opened/collapsed files in GitHub files changes PR view
+# Toggle opened/collapsed files in GitHub pull-request

 Bookmarklet that